kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 # part a—reference conditions

-*Section H36.1 General.* This appendix prescribes noise requirements for helicopters specified under §36.1, including:
+*Section H36.1 General.* This appendix prescribes noise requirements for helicopters specified under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§36.1]], including:

-\(a\) The conditions under which helicopter noise certification tests under Part H must be conducted and the measurement procedures that must be used under §36.801 to measure helicopter noise during each test;
+\(a\) The conditions under which helicopter noise certification tests under Part H must be conducted and the measurement procedures that must be used under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.801   Noise measurement.|§36.801]] to measure helicopter noise during each test;

-\(b\) The procedures which must be used under §36.803 to correct the measured data to the reference conditions and to calculate the noise evaluation quantity designated as Effective Perceived Noise Level (EPNL); and
+\(b\) The procedures which must be used under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.803   Noise evaluation and calculation.|§36.803]] to correct the measured data to the reference conditions and to calculate the noise evaluation quantity designated as Effective Perceived Noise Level (EPNL); and

-\(c\) The noise limits for which compliance must be shown under §36.805.
+\(c\) The noise limits for which compliance must be shown under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.805   Noise limits.|§36.805]].

 ### Section H36.3 Reference Test Conditions.